syncfusion-content/maui-docs/MAUI/Switch/Getting-Started.md

 ![SfSwitch](images/getting-started/SfSwitch.png)

-## Performing an action based on switch state
+## Performing an action based on state

 In the [.NET MAUI SfSwitch control](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfSwitch.html), you can switch between "On" and "Off" states.
 When the state changes,the [StateChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SwitchStateChangingEventArgs.html) and [StateChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SwitchStateChangedEventArgs.html) events are triggered.
 These events enable you to perform specific actions depending on the current state of the switch.
 The [StateChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SwitchStateChangingEventArgs.html) event also allows you to cancel the transition to a new state if needed.